la2050/archive/_projects/2016/how-we-can-use-tiny-houses-to-make-a-big-impact-on-housing-affordability-in-los-angeles.md

   LA’s affordable housing crisis by encouraging tiny living as a solution.
 project_is_collaboration: 'Yes'
 project_collaborators: 'LATCH Collective, Makes A Village, LLC'
+project_areas:
+  - County of Los Angeles
-project_areas: '["County of Los Angeles","Locations of LATCH & Makes a Village are TBD"]'
+  - Locations of LATCH & Makes a Village are TBD
 project_measure: >-
   1) SUCCESS IS LA County residents developing homebuilding knowledge and skills.
 THIS LOOKS LIKE 300+ hours of home building labor; 12+ workshops; 50+